MCP Dev Setup: Anaconda, uv, and Claude

 Wiring API keys through a .env file for Claude, OpenAI, and LangSmith

-The Model Context Protocol (MCP) lets AI models talk to external tools, files, and APIs through a single open standard.
-Before building MCP servers and clients, you need a dependable local toolchain: a Python distribution, a local LLM runtime, a JavaScript runtime for the many npm-based MCP servers, the Claude Desktop host, and a fast package manager.
+The Model Context Protocol (MCP) lets AI models talk to external tools, files, and APIs through one open standard.
+Before we build MCP servers and clients, we need a dependable local toolchain.
+That means a Python distribution, a local LLM runtime, a JavaScript runtime for the many npm-based MCP servers, the Claude Desktop host, and a fast package manager.

-This guide installs Anaconda, Ollama, Node.js, Claude Desktop, and uv — defaulting to Windows commands with clearly labeled Linux/macOS equivalents.
-It finishes with a reproducible uv project that loads API keys from a .env file.
+In this blog, we install Anaconda, Ollama, Node.js, Claude Desktop, and uv.
+We default to Windows commands and label the Linux and macOS equivalents clearly.
+At the end, we build a reproducible uv project that loads API keys from a .env file.

 The MCP toolchain: Anaconda, Ollama, Node.js, Claude Desktop, and uv